Bit Digital Inc. (BTBT) is destined for greater heights as its last quarter sales were 8,260 K - News Daemon

 Technical Analysis of Bit Digital Inc. (BTBT)

-During the past 100 days, Bit Digital Inc.’s (BTBT) raw stochastic average was set at 94.64%, which indicates a significant increase from 88.80% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 105.08% in the past 14 days, which was lower than the 107.35% volatility it showed in the past 100 days.
+During the past 100 days, Bit Digital Inc.’s (BTBT) raw stochastic average was set at 80.52%, which indicates a significant increase from 55.52% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 112.37% in the past 14 days, which was higher than the 105.12% volatility it showed in the past 100 days.

 Bit Digital Inc. (NASDAQ: BTBT) Key Stats